Canon 550D vs Nikon D5300

 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 550D does not provide wifi capability.

-Both the 550D and the D5300 have been discontinued, but can regularly be found used on eBay.
+Both the 550D and the D5300 have been discontinued, but can regularly be found used on ebay.
 The 550D was replaced by the Canon 600D, while the D5300 was followed by the Nikon D5500.
 Further information on the features and operation of the 550D and D5300 can be found, respectively, in the Canon 550D Manual (free pdf) or the online Nikon D5300 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 550D or the Nikon D5300 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.